InteractiveSimulations/Fireload/Server/README.md

 ## Blender

-Put your directory of the blender.exe to your path varibales, so blender can be started
+Please put your directory of the blender.exe to your path varibales, so blender can be started.

 ## Instructions